DynamoDB vs Amazon ElastiCache - The Ultimate Comparison

 Availability

-DynamoDB is automatically spreading the data and the traffic to ensure the throughput and storage requirements are met without affecting the performance of the database.
-And all of the data are stored in SSDs and replicated across multiple availability zones and regions.
+DynamoDB automatically spreads the data and the traffic to ensure the throughput and storage requirements are met without affecting the performance of the database.
+All of the data are stored in SSDs and replicated across multiple availability zones and regions.
 In addition, global tables can be used to keep tables in sync across different regions.

 ElastiCache also supports multi-AZ for higher availability.
 In a scenario where the primary node is down for either maintenance or availability zone failure, a read replica in a different AZ is automatically promoted as the primary node minimizing the downtime.
 ElastiCache propagates the DNS names to the promoted read replica to ensure higher availability.